Southwest Chief: 2020s

+Incidents

 On October 2, 1979, the Southwest Limited derailed at Lawrence, Kansas.
 Of the 30 crew and 147 passengers on board, two were killed and 69 were injured.
 The cause was excessive speed on a curve.
 Underlying causes included the engineer's unfamiliarity with the route and speed restriction signage having been removed during track repairs.

-On August 9, 1997, the eastbound Southwest Chief derailed about 5 miles northeast of Kingman, Arizona, when a bridge, its undergirding washed out by a flash flood, collapsed under the weight of the train, which was traveling close to 90 mph.
-While the lead locomotive stayed on the track, the three trailing locomotives, nine passenger cars, and seven baggage and mail cars derailed.
+On August 9, 1997, the eastbound Southwest Chief derailed about 5 miles northeast of Kingman, Arizona, when a bridge whose undergirding had been washed out by a flash flood and severe rains, collapsed under the weight of the train, which was traveling close to 90 mph.
+While the lead locomotive stayed on the track, the three locomotives, nine passenger cars, and seven baggage and mail cars derailed.
 All stayed upright.
-Of the 325 passengers and crew aboard, 154 were injured and none were killed.
+One car straddled the gap of the washed out portion of the bridge.
+No one was killed out of the 325 passengers and crew aboard the train, though 154 were injured.

 On October 16, 1999, the westbound Southwest Chief suffered a minor derailment near Ludlow, California, following the Hector Mine earthquake.
-All the cars stayed upright, and four passengers were injured.
+All the cars stayed upright and four passengers were injured.

+On March 15, 2000, at 2 in the morning, the Southwest Chief was rounding a curve outside of Chicago and left the tracks.
+Again, like 1997 and 1999 incidents, there were zero fatalities.

 On March 14, 2016, the Southwest Chief derailed 3 mi from Cimarron, Kansas.
 Of 14 crew and 128 passengers, 20 were injured.
 Investigators determined the train derailed after the tracks were knocked out of alignment by a runaway truck from a nearby farm operation that had rolled down a hill and struck the tracks after its owners failed to secure the parking brake.

 On June 27, 2022, the eastbound Southwest Chief derailed after striking a dump truck at a level crossing near Mendon, Missouri.
 Of 12 crew and 275 passengers, 3 deaths and 150 injuries have been reported; the driver of the truck also died.